mihirneal/mihirneal/README.md

 - 🏛 Senior **Computer Science 🖥 undergrad**

-- 📖 Learning about **Diffusion Models, Neuroscience & ML implementations for solving biological problems** 🧠

-- 🔭 Currently working on **fMRI to image reconstructions on NSD Dataset** 🗺
+- 🔭 Currently working on **fMRI foundation models** 🗺

 - 📫 How to reach me **hello@mihirneal.com**

 -  ✍️ I'm a **huge Space Fan** 🛰 and write about it for **Supercluster** 🚀

--  - 🌱 My life's goal is **to help humanity become a multi-planetary civilization 🪐**
+-  🌱 My life's goal is **to help humanity become a multi-planetary civilization 🪐**
 </p>